 - Noneconomic Damages – Noneconomic damages are used for the purpose to compensate the victim for any physical pain or suffering, mental or emotional pain or anguish, loss of companionship, loss of enjoyment of life, physical impairment or disfigurement, or any other non-financial loss they may have suffered.

 - Exemplary Damages – Exemplary damages are also known as punitive damages.
 They are awarded to the plaintiff if the defendant acted with such gross negligence they should be punished for their actions.
-In order to receive these types of damages, the plaintiff is required to show that the defendant acted with malice by intentionally causing the injury, or because the defendant knew his conduct created an extreme risk of severe injury and consciously disregarded that risk.
+In order to receive these type of damages, the plaintiff is required to show that the defendant acted with malice by intentionally causing the injury, or because the defendant knew his conduct created an extreme risk of severe injury and consciously disregarded that risk.

 Texas Civil Practice and Remedies Code – Damages – This is the link to Sec.
 41.001 in Chapter 41 of the Texas Civil Practice and Remedies Code.
 It shows the full legal wording regarding damages and includes the definition of all relevant terminology contained within.